Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: METHODOLOGY

 \subsection{Observation Space}

-Depth observations that can be obtained using LiDAR or camera RGB-D point cloud were used as observations since these provide a complete spatial understanding of the surrounding environment at a fraction of the data size of RGB images enabling faster learning of policies, and efficient real time execution, similar to animals that use echolocation as a result of natural evolution, such as bats \cite{jones2007bat}.
-Moreover, the domain gap between simulation and real-world depth measurements is substantially smaller than for images which facilitates more accurate end-to-end policy transfer without high-level feature extraction from raw sensor inputs.
-The observation space $\mathcal{O}$ is defined as follows where $d_{i}$ is the depth measurement at each angle increment in the observation FoV,
+In order to facilitate quick policy learning and efficient real-time execution, we utilized depth observations that can be obtained using LiDAR or camera RGB-D point cloud.
+These measurements provide a complete spatial understanding of the surrounding environment at a fraction of the data size of RGB images, akin to animals that use echolocation as a result of natural evolution, such as bats (\cite{jones2007bat}).
+Furthermore, the domain gap between simulation and real world depth measurements is substantially smaller than for images, facilitating more accurate end-to-end policy transfer, without separate high-level feature extraction.